kkYrusobad/ExtremeCoolingy520/README.md

 # ExtremeCooling4Linux

+## **this project is addition to the existing project by https://gitlab.com/OdinTdh with https://gitlab.com/OdinTdh/extremecooling4linux**
+## TODO : port correctly to arch(or arch based systems, current build suffers from many irregularities); remove gtk deps(qt?); include fan control.

 ExtremeCooling4Linux is a Gtk3 program to enable the extreme cooling fan mode on Linux.

 Extreme cooling is a special fan mode supported in Lenovo Legion laptops.
 This mode can